byui-cit/learning-modules/modules/general/hosting-git-gihub/ponder1.md

     9. A similar window will pop up like before but you can now click 'Open'.
     10. You can now use all the defaults for the installation with 'Continue' on the first screen.
 Install on the next (it will have you enter your Mac password again), and click Close.
 It might ask if you want to send the file you downloaded to the Trash and you can keep it with 'Keep' or delete it with 'Move to Trash'.
 We shouldn't need it again.
     11. Open up the Terminal again.
 At the prompt, type: `git --version` again if you want to see that it installed.
 You should now see the version number.
 (If you don't use a new Terminal window, you could get the same message you had before you installed Git.)
-        While we are still in Terminal we will type in two more commands to set up our username and email that are associated with our GitHub account.
+        While we are still in Terminal we will type two more commands to set up our username and email that will be used with our GitHub account.
+Use a professional username since this username will show up in the domain of your web projects.
 Again it doesn't matter what the path prompt is.
 These are global settings so you can type them from any path prompt.

     12. The command is listed below, but make sure you use your own username and email between the "" quotes.
-Use the username and your email you used for the GitHub account.
+Use the username and your email you will use or did use for the GitHub account.
 It will be different for everyone.
 Type:

     ```bash
     git config --global user.name "yourusername"